-Bias began volunteering with the School of Law’s mentoring program because of her personal experience with mentors, both as a student and as a lawyer.
+Willis began volunteering with the School of Law’s mentoring program because of her personal experience with mentors, both as a student and as a lawyer.

 “I didn’t have any lawyers in my family or circle of friends when I began law school, so I relied on unofficial mentors to help navigate professors, exams, job searches, networking and professionalism,” she said.

-Now an attorney with Fisher and Phillips LLP, Bias continues to seek out her mentors’ advice, as she did when she transitioned to employment law after working as a staff attorney for the Supreme Court of South Carolina.
+Now an attorney with Fisher and Phillips LLP, Willis continues to seek out her mentors’ advice, as she did when she transitioned to employment law after working as a staff attorney for the Supreme Court of South Carolina.

-“Among other things, one of my mentors offered suggestions on researching firms and negotiating incentives, and she encouraged me to consider options that I never would have otherwise,” Bias said.
+“Among other things, one of my mentors offered suggestions on researching firms and negotiating incentives, and she encouraged me to consider options that I never would have otherwise,” Willis said.
 “I credit her for much of where I am in my career and for the person and attorney I have become.

 “I want my mentees to feel like they have found a similar support system, sound advice and, hopefully, a friend.
 I’m excited that I will be able to call them peers one day.”